AriaFallah/aspect/README.md

-# Meme Ride :ocean:
+# React :ocean:

-Browse the dankest memes using the power of facial recognition and machine learning (and possibly leap motion... time will tell).
+Have the image-browsing experience of a lifetime through the power of facial recognition and machine learning.
+React watches you while you view images, and learns via sentiment analysis which types of images you like to see and feeds you more like these.